LinkedInLearning/deep-learning-model-optimization-and-tuning-4028009/README.md

-# COURSENAME
+# Deep Learning: Model Optimization and Tuning
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Deep Learning: Model Optimization and Tuning`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]